firebase/quickstart-android/app-indexing/README.md

 - [Add Firebase to your Android Project](https://firebase.google.com/docs/android/setup).
 - Open the App Indexing project in Android Studio.
-- Run the sample on your Android device or emulator.
+- Run the sample on your Android device or emulator by issuing the following intent with the command line `adb` tool: adb shell am start -a android.intent.action.VIEW -d "http://www.example.com/articles/test" com.google.samples.quickstart.app_indexing
-- The running sample records view events for indexing.

 Screenshots
 -----------